shreyaa2308/depression-detection-research/README.md

 # Depression Detection Using Social Network Text Analysis

-> Detecting user-level depression risk using Big Five personality traits, NLP-based speech act classification, and graph-based social influence modeling — trained on real Facebook data.
+> This is the complete project.Detecting user-level depression risk using Big Five personality traits, NLP-based speech act classification, and graph-based social influence modeling — trained on real Facebook data.

 ---